PeteHaitch/phd_thesis/markdown/paper_reviews.md

 [^lacey]: My results show a non-zero correlation beyond 3 kb, which is hardly independence.

 They also argue, however, that the correlations of differences in $\beta$-values between two groups will be less than correlations of the $\beta$-values themselves, and provide some evidence for this.
-To do this they fit expontential variogram models to the raw and `QUASASS`-adjusted P-values from non-differentially methylated loci and report $r \leq 0.4$ for sites with $IPD > 50$ bp and $r < 0.2$ for sites with $IPD > 1000$ bp.
+To do this they fit exponential variogram models to the raw and `QUASASS`-adjusted P-values from non-differentially methylated loci and report $r \leq 0.4$ for sites with $IPD > 50$ bp and $r < 0.2$ for sites with $IPD > 1000$ bp.
 It is not clear whether only pairs of sites with $NIL = 0$ where used in this analysis.

 \citet{Lacey:2013iy} also propose an algorithm for inducing DMRs in a two-group experiment, where the first $\frac{n}{2}$ samples are cases and the second $\frac{n}{2}$ samples are controls.
 The DMR-construction algorithm is as follows:

 1. Specify the proportion of the methylation loci that are in DMRs, the expected difference in methylation levels for loci in these DMRs ($\delta_{B}$) and the length of these DMRs.
-2. Regions satisfying the minimum lenth requirement are identified from the data and a subset are sampled so that the constraint on the proportion of methylation loci in DMRs is satisfied.
+2. Regions satisfying the minimum length requirement are identified from the data and a subset are sampled so that the constraint on the proportion of methylation loci in DMRs is satisfied.
 3. Compute the median $B_{i, j}$ for control samples in each region.
 	* If the median $B_{i, j}$ in the controls is less than $\delta_{B}$ then the region is assigned as hypermethylated relative to the controls.
 	* If the median $B_{i, j}$ in the controls is greater than $1 - \delta_{B}$ then the region is assigned as hypomethylated relative to the controls.